firebase/genkit/docs/get-started.md

       sources for retrieval-augmented generation (RAG), and more.

 1. Now you can run and explore Genkit features and the sample project locally on your machine.
-Start the Genkit Developer UI:
+Download and start the Genkit Developer UI:

     ```posix-terminal
     genkit start